Why Did Jesus Wash His Disciples’ Feet?

 All Rights Reserved.

-This homily was delivered on 5th April 2012.
+Father Hanly’s homily for the Mass of the Lord’s Supper, Year B, was delivered on 5th April 2012.

 If you would like to use this transcript please contact us at firstname.lastname@example.org for permission.

 It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.